 You will definitely want a car when visiting any of the islands, but possibly not every day.
 There is very little in the way of public transportation on any of the islands, though there’s a little bit in a couple of the larger towns like Honolulu and Waikiki, but having access to your own vehicle will be essential if you want to see much of the islands.

 - Four-wheel drive is recommended, but not essential in most areas.
-We needed it on the Big Island, wish we’d had it on Kauai, and we got by just fine without it on O’ahu and Maui.
+We needed it on the Island of Hawai’i, wish we’d had it on Kauai, and we got by just fine without it on O’ahu and Maui.

 - There are some areas on Maui where you are not allowed to drive a rental car without fully compromising your rental agreement.
 Know the terms of your agreement before you leave the car rental company!
 Read more in my Guide to Rental Cars!

 - Save some money: If your hotel is within walking distance of an airport or a car rental location, consider renting a car only on the days you need one, and return it at night instead of paying to park it at your hotel.
-We have done this in Waikiki (on O’ahu) and in Lihue (on Kauai); parking was included at the Sheraton in Kona and Hilton Garden Inn in Hilo (on the Big Island); parking was also included in our vacation rentals in Hana and Kihei (on Maui).
+We have done this in Waikiki (on O’ahu) and in Lihue (on Kauai); parking was included at the Sheraton in Kona and Hilton Garden Inn in Hilo (on the Island of Hawai’i); parking was also included in our vacation rentals in Hana and Kihei (on Maui).
 For more money saving strategies, check out my Saving & Money Page!

-- There are six inhabited main islands in Hawaii, and most of the population lives on the big four: O’ahu, Mau’i, Kaua’i, and the Big Island.
+- There are seven inhabited islands in Hawaii, and most of the population lives on the big four: O’ahu, Mau’i, Kaua’i, and the Island of Hawai’i.

-- The least populated islands are Moloka’i and Lana’i, both visible from Mau’i.
+- The least populated islands are Molokai Lana’i, and Ni’ihau.

-- All the other Hawaiian islands can fit inside the perimeter of the Big Island… twice!
+- All the other Hawaiian islands can fit inside the perimeter of the Island of Hawai’i… twice!

-- All the Hawaiian Islands are on Hawaii Standard Time (HST), and none of the islands uses daylight saving time.
+- All the Hawaiian Islands are on Hawaii Standard Time (HST), and none of the islands observes daylight saving time.

 - Respect the water.
 People come to Hawaii from all over and want to get in the ocean from the world-class beaches.
 But they sometimes disregard dangerous rip currents, sharks, and the fact that swimming in the ocean is far different than swimming in a pool.
 Please exercise caution, and if a lifeguard starts yelling instructions, please follow them.

 - Use Reef Safe sunscreen.
-While we were on Maui a few weeks ago, Hawaii was in the process of passing a state law banning two key chemical ingredients in regular sunscreens.
+While we were on Mau’i in 2018, Hawaii was in the process of passing a state law banning two key chemical ingredients in regular sunscreens.
 This is due to severe damage to Hawaii’s coral reefs.
 Stores in Hawaii will be selling reef safe sunscreen, but you can also get some to take with you on your vacation.
+Get yours here.

 Utilize Your Jet Lag

-- Schedule early-morning activities toward the beginning of your trip: sunrise lava boat tour on the Big Island; get a head-start on road trips, including the famous Road to Hana; take a sunrise walk on the beach or drive up to the Haleakala crater for a sunrise at the summit on Maui.
+- Schedule early-morning activities toward the beginning of your trip: sunrise lava boat tour on the Island of Hawai’i; get a head-start on road trips, including the famous Road to Hana; take a sunrise walk on the beach or drive up to the Haleakala crater for a sunrise at the summit on Maui.

-- Schedule night time activities toward the end of your trip: luaus on any island; special dinners out; long walks on the beach under the stars; star gazing on the Big Island; dinner cruises.
+- Schedule night time activities toward the end of your trip: luaus on any island; special dinners out; long walks on the beach under the stars; star gazing on the Island of Hawai’i; dinner cruises.